Clinical Specialist Jobs at Mayo Clinic with Visa Sponsorship

 Which visa types does Mayo Clinic commonly use for Clinical Specialist roles?

-Mayo Clinic files across several visa categories for Clinical Specialists, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals, F-1 OPT and CPT for recent graduates, J-1 for exchange visitors, and EB-2 or EB-3 for permanent residence.
+Mayo Clinic files across several visa categories for Clinical Specialists, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals, F-1 OPT and CPT for recent graduates, J-1 visa for exchange visitors, and EB-2 or EB-3 for permanent residence.
 The right category depends on your nationality, current status, and whether the role is intended as a long-term position.

 What qualifications does Mayo Clinic expect for Clinical Specialist positions?